Aggrathon/rslc/R/README.md

         If |G2| < min_size:
             Add e to E.
             mark every node n in G2 as an outlier.
-        If the desired number of subgraphs in G is reached:
+        If the desired number of disconnected subgraphs in G is reached:
             Return the disconnected subgraphs in G as clusters.
 ```